 Skip to Main Content

 At VSEC, we are here to help.
-Our veterinarians are specially trained in emergency medicine and critical care and provide compassionate care 24/7 to pets in Thousand Oaks and beyond.
+Our veterinarians are trained in emergency medicine and critical care.
+We are open 24 hours a day, 7 days a week to care for pets in Thousand Oaks and beyond.

 (805) 492-2436